metreeca/self/docs/index.md

 ---
 ---

-Metreeca/Self is a self-service linked data search and analysis tool enabling business users to visually interact with SPARQL endpoints.
+Metreeca/Self is a self-service linked data search and analysis tool that enables business users to visually interact with SPARQL endpoints.

 It features a streamlined and intuitive interface, built around very familiar concepts like tables, faceted filtering, drag&drop and link navigation.